NikKowPHP/social-brain/chapters/chapter-5.md

 #### **The Practice: Broadcast a "Signal of Presence"**

-Your goal is to become an expert at broadcasting a powerful, non-verbal "Signal of Presence."
+Your goal is to become an expert at broadcasting a powerful, non-verbal "Signal of Presence," whether in person or online.

 **Your Profile and Presence**
 How you broadcast this signal is often filtered through your dominant profile.